La Salla

-La Salla is a 1996 computer animated short by Richard Condie, produced in Winnipeg by the National Film Board of Canada.
+La Salla is a 1996 animated short by Richard Condie, produced in Winnipeg by the National Film Board of Canada.

 The film is a farcical comic opera, with a libretto written by Condie and translated into Italian, then recorded by Jay Brazeau.

 The film was nominated for an Academy Award for Best Animated Short Film at the 69th Academy Awards.
 It also won the award for best animation film at the Vancouver International Film Festival.